freenas/freenas-docs/userguide/storage.rst

 If the :guilabel:`Recursive` option is enabled, child datasets of this dataset are included in the snapshot and there is no need to create snapshots for each child dataset.
-The downside is that there is no way to exclude particular child  datasets from a recursive snapshot.

 Click :guilabel:`SAVE` when finished customizing the task.
 Defined tasks are listed alphabetically in